 The graph demonstrating the covid cases all over the world saw various instances of sudden peaks and declines.
 In India, in order to control the spread of the virus, the government of India imposed a lockdown of 6 months.
 Though the restrictions were strict, there was no visible impact on controlling the spread.

 As a consequence of this unprecedented emergency and no prior experience in dealing with the epidemic, the government strategies were tested again and again, with satisfactory outcomes.
 As a result, the country faced the intensifying issues of inflation, sudden unemployment, and public fear.
 It was even believed that during these months, the entire world stopped working.
-The major loss was faced by the daily wage workers, street hawkers and students of all ages.
+The major loss was faced by the daily wage workers, street hawkers, and students of all ages.

-With the decline of the number of cases, India along with the world lifted up the lockdown and a majority of workplaces resumed their usual routines with the guidelines to use masks and sanitisers.
+With the decline of the number of cases, India along with the world lifted up the lockdown and a majority of workplaces resumed their usual routines with the guidelines to use masks and sanitizers.

 Year Two Phase Two

-People of the medical vicinity and other social workers who worked with no personal gain were applauded for their selfless services towards the society.
+People of the medical vicinity and other social workers who worked with no personal gain were applauded for their selfless services towards society.
 This phase also witnessed a significant mortality rate.

 It was during this phase, the manufacturing of vaccines increased exponentially and were distributed for public use.